PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <!-- Explain color maps -->
 <p style="text-align: justify">
   Note that the output of our score layers will have dimesions $ H \times W \times 21 $.
 At each pixel location, we can obtain a class prediction by simply picking the argmax of all $ 21 $ scores at that location.
-However, this doesn't lead us to a very visually appealing representation of the segmentation.
-We would like to associate each each output class with a color, and hence we can map our $ H \times W $ class predictions to an $ H \times W $ image (like the segmented cat image presented at the very beginning of this post).
+However, this doesn't lead us to a very visually appealing representation of the segmentation. <b>We would like to associate each each output class with a color, so that we can map our $ H \times W $ class predictions to an $ H \times W $ image (like the segmented cat image presented at the very beginning of this post)</b>.
 Ie. we need a color map.
 </p>

 <!-- Present MATLAB code for obtaining colors -->